Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 When Training Must Be Available in Advance

-One of the best reasons that training cannot wait to be available on or closer (a week before) to training is that sometimes the application is essential to everyday job functions.
+One of the best reasons that training cannot wait to be available on or closer (a week before) to software deployment is that sometimes the application is essential to everyday job functions.

-If a new tool is being rolled out and the old tools are going away, employees must know how to use the new tool on day one.
-That means all training must be done before launch if employees must have uninterrupted access to an application.
+If a new tool is being rolled out and the old tools are being phased out, employees must know how to use the new tool on day one.
+That means all training must be completed before launch if employees are to have uninterrupted access to the application.

 This only applies if training cannot be done in a short amount of time.
 Think of medical professionals who take care of patients.
 They have a busy schedule filled with patient care, so they can’t always take time for training on short notice.

 We’ve done technical training in the medical community where care cannot be delayed.
-That means it’s often unreasonable to give them a week’s notice that they must take training and be ready to use a new application on day one.
+That means it’s often unreasonable to give employees a week’s notice that they must take training and be ready to use a new application on day one of its launch.

 In that case, a bit more of a ramp-up may be needed, at least for communicating when they must take training.
 Or perhaps a healthy amount of communication about the upcoming change.
 Luckily, we have things like custom eLearning that make it easier to rapidly deploy training to hundreds, thousands, or even hundreds of thousands of employees quickly.

-Even though there are sometimes good reasons for doing training in advance, there are many more reasons why training should be done closer.
-They’re pretty compelling, which means unless there’s no potential alternative, training should wait until the time of need when employees can apply and cement those skills.
+Although there are sometimes good reasons for doing training in advance, there are many more reasons why training should be done closer to software launch.
+They’re pretty compelling, which means, unless there’s no potential alternative, training should wait until the time of need when employees can apply and cement those skills.

 Reasons Why Training Should Be Done Close to the Time of Need

 I briefly mentioned why training should be done as close to the time of need as possible.
 But there are several other reasons and more to say about them.
-While we provide many digital training solutions, these facts apply to all types of training.
+While we offer a range of digital training solutions, these principles apply to all types of training.

 Whether employees are getting virtual instructor-led training, live training, or any other type, these reasons for offering training as close to the time of need as possible always apply.
 Here we go.